mapr/drill-test-framework/framework/resources/Functional/window_functions/frameclause/README.txt

 CTAS used to create `t_alltype.parquet` file is,

-0: jdbc:drill:schema=dfs.tmp> create table t_alltype as select
+0: jdbc:drill:schema=dfs_test.tmp> create table t_alltype as select
 > case when columns[0] = '' then cast(null as integer) else cast(columns[0] as integer) end as c1,
 > case when columns[1] = '' then cast(null as integer) else cast(columns[1] as integer) end as c2,
 > case when columns[2] = '' then cast(null as bigint) else cast(columns[2] as bigint) end as c3,